Our Next Event:

 The census data contains transcripts from the 1910, 1920, 1930 and 1940 United States Federal Census.
 It includes an estimate of the year the individual was born, where they were born, and indicates which census year the record was found.
 There are over 900 records in this collection.
 Since children were not admitted until age five and generally left the home before age 18, very few of them appear in more than one census year.
 In addition, many children were only in the home for a short period and may not appear in any of the censuses which were only taken every ten years.
 Please note that the census records include the name of the individual at the time the census was taken, which may be the mother's maiden name and the individuals's original given names in cases where names were later changed.
 Additionally, sometimes individuals may have been called by nicknames or other forms of their name.
 For example, Julia might be called Julie so multiple searches may be appropriate.
 We also offer a link to FamilySearch.org if you would like to view the original census document.

 JGSI is in the process of collecting newsletters and other documents that will be added to the collection.
+During the second half of 2024, JGSI added the entire Alumni Directory and updated records from the Oral History and Best Memories documents.
 If you have any materials you wish to share, please contact us at jjcd@jgsi.org.

 SEARCH DATABASE